Department of Public Safety

 - It is the responsibility of the employee initiating vehicle use arrangements with Public Safety to:

 a) Know and understand the University’s policy for use of vehicles.

 b) Advise all drivers regarding job assignments and vehicle use.

 BEFORE making the request, please determine:

-- Type of vehicle needed; who will drive.
+- Type of vehicle needed